isedwards/kb/virtualisation/docker.md

 After running the `sc config` command, if you right-click Docker Desktop Service in Windows `services` and select properties - you'll see the path to exectable has changed.
 You can now right-click Docker Desktop Service and `start`.
 -->

-For managing and working with WSL (including moving to an external drive), I use: https://github.com/DDoSolitary/LxRunOffline
+For managing and working with WSL (including moving to an external drive), I use: https://github.com/DDoSolitary/LxRunOffline (WSL [requires NTFS drive](https://github.com/DDoSolitary/LxRunOffline/issues/163))